 - rice - I used white basmati.
 I don't recommend brown rice because the longer cook time doesn't work well with this particular recipe.
 Quinoa has a similar cook time to white rice and would be a better substitute.

 - beans - I used pinto beans but white beans are also perfect in this white chili-inspired dish.

 - vegan "chicken" - I used 3 ounces of soy curls rehydrated in water I seasoned with my homemade vegan "chicken" broth mix.
 You could also use Better Than Bouillon's no-chicken base to add flavor.

 - salsa verde - I usually buy Trader Joe's salsa verde; it's bright, salty and flavorful.
 You'll need a full 2 cups (16 fl oz) to make the casserole moist and flavorful enough.
 Depending on the brand you purchase you may need two jars.

-- vegan cheese - Daiya recently sent me some of their Mexican 4 Cheeze Style Blend shreds to try, so that's what I used.
+- vegan cheese - Daiya recently sent me some of their Mexican-style 4 cheeze blend to try, so that's what I used.
 We were really impressed with the way it melted AND the richness and flavor.
 Feel free to use any mild vegan shredded cheese you enjoy.

 See the recipe card below for quantities and full recipe.

 - If using soy curls as your vegan "chicken," rehydrate them in salty broth or seasoned water for about 15 minutes.
 Then drain, and squeeze out most of the moisture.